maggicl/WhyBack/README.md

 boogie Main.bpl
 ```

-  This should return with a successful verification (TODO )
+This should return with a successful verification (`Boogie program verifier finished with 2 verified, 0 errors`)

 ## Command line options